 What do you do when you feel hurt?
 I am talking about the emotional hurt and pain.
-My default is to starting thinking and visualising how I will respond and react.
+My default is not taking the route of self compassion but to starting thinking and visualising how I will respond and react.
 Block the number, leave the group, won’t talk to them/him/her, just wait till my time comes etc.

 The problem is, none of these strategies really bring the solace and closure that I need.
 The pain festers, the thoughts continue and surface again at any mention of the person or group.